Prejudice and Intolerance

 The Venetians in The Merchant of Venice almost uniformly express extreme intolerance of Shylock and the other Jews in Venice.
 In fact, the exclusion of these "others" seems to be a fundamental part of the social bonds that cement the Venetian Christians together.
 How otherwise would the ridiculous clown Launcelot ingratiate himself with the suave Bassanio?
 Or why would the sensitive Antonio tolerate someone as crass as Gratiano?
-It is possible to argue…(read full theme analysis)
+It is possible to argue…read analysis of Prejudice and Intolerance

 Closely related to the theme of prejudice and intolerance is the theme of humanity—and the inhumanity of which various characters accuse one another.
 In insulting and abusing Shylock, the Venetians frequently denigrate him as an animal or devil.
 Shylock, in turn, seeks to reduce his debtor Antonio to the status of an animal whose body can be bought or sold.
-In the courtroom scene, he justifies his purchasing of a pound of Antonio's flesh…(read full theme analysis)
+In the courtroom scene, he justifies his purchasing of a pound of Antonio's flesh…read analysis of Human and Animal

 The primary grievance that Antonio has against Shylock is that he is greedy—for charging interest to those who borrow money from him when they are in need.
 The Venetians implicitly contrast Shylock's greed with the generosity that they show one another.
 For instance, Antonio is willing to place his whole "purse and person" at Bassanio's disposal and regularly saves other Christians from having to pay interest to Shylock by paying off their debts for them.

 …read analysis of Greed vs. Generosity